-Student publications that are displayed on school web pages shall follow the same guidelines as listed above plus they shall
+Student publications that are displayed on school web pages shall follow the same guidelines as listed above plus they shall Not contain any non-educational advertisements.
+Additionally, student web publications shall;

-- 1. Not contain any non-educational advertisements.
-Additionally, student web publications shall; - 2.
-Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permissions has been received from the student's parent or student if over the age of 18. - 3.
-State that the views expressed are not necessarily those of the School Board or the employees of the district.
+1. adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permissions has been received from the student's parent or student if over the age of 18.